9 – 15 August 2021

 Following these remarks, a young ambassador from India, Sachi, also added her first-hand experience on the importance of capacity building programes for businesses, training people on new agricultural practices and how they can easily understand and smoothly join the supply chain food system.
 A couple of examples that brought her community an enhanced output of a farm land were seasonal farming and usage of smart systems that enable tracking the agri-cycle.
 These developments enabled her community not only to strengthen their overall capacity and performance but also bring about a sustainable ecosystem.

 However, there are some barriers that prevent young people from scaling their businesses and activities in the food industry.
-George Parker from the MasterCard Foundation pointed out lack of access to appropriate and affordable resources as another type of set-backs.
-These lack of resources, as he explained it, manifest in terms of capital and collateral shortages, poor/none credit services and lack of particular products, technologies and technical skills that the youth require to start or progress in the agronomic industry.
-Hence, one of the programmes with the MasterCard foundation introduced hydroponic technology to grow food without soil which allowed the youth to grow food using a medium and fitting the nutrients thrilling visual system.
+It was pointed out that lack of access to appropriate and affordable resources as another type of set-backs.
+These lack of resources manifest in terms of capital and collateral shortages, poor/none credit services and lack of particular products, technologies and technical skills that the youth require to start or progress in the agronomic industry.

 In summary, the conference became a platform that enabled the panelists to raise awareness regarding the different challenges experienced by the youth when it comes to participating in the food governance systems.
 Different experts within the food industry also shared innovative ideas and applied scientific solutions that has already yielded significant mind-shifts in the way food is produced, packed, delivered and disposed.
 It was, hence, agreed that it is indeed mandatory to inject the required technologies and skills inside the mindset young agreprenuers to bring dynamic changes in designing the food systems of tomorrow today.